Quantitative-Finance-Lab/Sentiment/README.md

 ```

 ## Spatial Interpolation
 Spatial interpolation step can be utilized to remedy the uneven spatial distribution of GSV images.
-To implement the spatial interpolation method, refer to the sample data file named *'Data.csv'* and *Street Greenness.csv*.
 The columns required to effectively manage the green index are as follows:

-*Data.csv*
-- x: Longitude in the Cartesian coordinate system of the transaction point
-- y: Latitude in the Cartesian coordinate system of the transaction point

-*Street Greenness.csv*
-- Longitude: Longitude of GSV image
-- Latitude: Latitude of GSV image
-- Green Index: Calculated street greenness

 Spatial interpolation requires the distance between two objects based on longitude and latitude.
 It can be obtained by using haversine formula as follows: